21SINGH/expo-media-preview/README.md

 ```

 ### Behind the Scenes
---expo-image is used for efficient image loading and caching.
+-- expo-image is used for efficient image loading and caching.
---expo-video powers the video playback.
+-- expo-video powers the video playback.
---Pinch, Zoom, and Drag logic is handled via React Native’s PanResponder.
+-- Pinch, Zoom, and Drag logic is handled via React Native’s PanResponder.
---expo-blur for background blurring during full-screen mode.
+-- expo-blur for background blurring during full-screen mode.